datatimp/datatimp/README.md

-## I'm currently working on a Data Anlyst roadmap
+## Creator who enjoys working with data.

 <!--
 **WrinkleRelease/WrinkleRelease** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.